 1. Get a bite to eat

-A bite to eat is always a smart way to start a layover, but don’t expect many options here.
-A handful of cafes serve up sandwiches, baked goods, coffee, and alcoholic beverages.
+Airport DiningA bite to eat is always a smart way to start a layover, but don’t expect many options here.
+Some cafes serve sandwiches, baked goods, coffee, and alcoholic beverages.
 Take it as your opportunity to enjoy classic Belgian fare like waffles and chocolate, then sample a few locally-made brews.
-Bar Leffe is definitely the most popular place for a good pour.
+Bar Leffe is the most popular place for a good pour.

 2. Hang out in a lounge

-Two lounges are open to all travellers, no matter your airline or flight class.
-That means Economy Class travellers can simply pay to enter and take advantage of food, drinks, and WiFi, all in a comfortable setting.
-Pre-book your visit online or use a lounge membership program to gain entry.
+Airport LoungesTwo lounges are open to all travellers, no matter your airline or flight class.
+That means Economy Class travellers can pay to enter and take advantage of food, drinks, and WiFi, all in a comfortable setting.
+You can just pre-book your visit online or use a lounge membership program to gain entry.
 Details and locations are listed in our Brussels Charleroi Airport Guide.

 3. Check out the shops

-The shopping here is quite limited, but it should cover any airport needs.
+ShoppingThe shopping here is quite limited, but it should cover any airport needs.
 Four shops offer books and magazines, last-minute items and electronics, and local snacks and souvenirs.
-A couple Duty Free areas are available.
+A couple of Duty-Free areas are available.

 4. Go sightseeing

-If you’ve got a very long layover, your best option is probably to head out for some exploring.
+Layover SightseeingIf you’ve got a very long layover, your best option is to head out for some exploring.
 Unfortunately, the bustling city of Brussels is quite far, so depending on your goals, you’ll want at least 9 hours before that next flight to make a trip to Brussels worth it.

-The public Brussels City Shuttle is the easiest way downtown, but it can take about 1.5-2 hours one-way.
+The public Brussels City Shuttle is the easiest way downtown, but it can take about 1.5-2 hours one way.
 You can hire a taxi, but the 1-hour drive might be a little pricey.

 5. WiFi